What Size Air Conditioner Do I Need?

 Besides knowing what size air conditioner you need, consider these additional factors when installing a new air conditioner:

 • Brand: Not all air conditioning systems are created equal.
-It’s vital121 to choose a trustworthy brand for durability and longevity.
+It’s crucial to go with a trustworthy brand for dependability and longevity.

-• Efficiency rating: The seasonal energy efficiency ratio (SEER) shows the total heat an air conditioner can take out per unit of electricity it consumes.
-Higher SEER ratings signify higher efficiency, minimizing your utility bills.
+• Efficiency rating: The seasonal energy efficiency ratio (SEER) shows the amount of heat an air conditioner can take out per unit of electricity it consumes.
+Higher SEER ratings indicate higher efficiency, minimizing your utility bills.

-• Maintenance requirements: Regular maintenance keeps your system working correctly.
-Most air conditioning manufacturers recommend yearly tune-ups to find and fix small problems before they turn into expensive repairs.
+• Maintenance requirements: Regular maintenance keeps your system operating correctly.
+Most air conditioner manufacturers recommend yearly tune-ups to find and fix small problems before they turn into pricey repairs.

-Choosing139 the right air conditioner size can be daunting.
-The Experts at Service Experts Heating & Air Conditioning are here to support you throughout the process.
-We offer custom cooling remedies to optimize home comfort, efficiency and energy savings.
+Selecting the best air conditioner size can be overwhelming.
+The Experts at Service Experts Heating & Air Conditioning are here to assist with all your cooling and heating needs.
+We can provide you with custom cooling remedies to enhance home comfort, efficiency and energy savings.

-From establishing your unique cooling specifications to helping you understand different brands and efficiency ratings, we’re there for you at every step.
-For help selecting the perfect air conditioner for your home in Edmonton, call 587-404-0790 today to schedule your appointment with Service Experts Heating & Air Conditioning.
+From estimating your unique cooling specifications to helping you navigate different brands and efficiency ratings, we’re with you at every step.
+For help picking out the perfect air conditioner for your home in Edmonton, call 587-404-0790 today to schedule your appointment with Service Experts Heating & Air Conditioning.